Bloor Street Capital Nuclear and Uranium Conference

 An investor should consider the investment objectives, risks, charges, and expenses carefully before investing.
 To obtain a Sprott Junior Uranium Miners ETF Statutory Prospectus, which contains this and other information, visit https://sprottetfs.com/urnj/prospectus, contact your financial professional or call 888.622.1813.
 Read the Prospectus carefully before investing.

 The Fund is not suitable for all investors.
-There are risks involved with investing in ETFs, including the loss of money.
+Investors in the Fund should be willing to accept a high degree of volatility in the price of the Fund's shares and the possibility of significant losses.
+An investment in the Fund involves a substantial degree of risk.
 The Fund is non-diversified and can invest a more significant portion of assets in securities of individual issuers than a diversified fund.
 As a result, changes in a single investment's market value could cause more significant share price fluctuations than in a diversified fund.

 Shares are not individually redeemable.
 Investors buy and sell shares of the Sprott Junior Uranium Miners ETF on a secondary market.
 Only market makers or "authorized participants" may trade directly with the Fund, typically in blocks of 10,000 shares.